notmandatory/rust-cktap/README.md

 # rust-cktap

-A Rust implementation of the Coinkite Tap Protocol for use with [SATSCARD]™ and [TAPSIGNER]™ products.
+A Rust implementation of the [Coinkite Tap Protocol](https://github.com/coinkite/coinkite-tap-proto) for use with [SATSCARD] and [TAPSIGNER] products.

 ### Desktop Example